lakshmi-intechcode/jng_instr_folder/week5/02_jQuery_DOM/README.md

 	})
 ```
 * The above code tells us that any "list item" element that is clicked should alert "BLAH"
-* Now lets add some more functionality
+* Now lets add some more functionality (NOT inside the .each, but underneath as separate variables and functions)

 ```
 	var $add = $('#blah');